Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

         - `0b10`{:.n}: Land layer
         - `0b11`{:.n}: Uplift layer

-      And the top 30 bits are used as a seed for a random number generator which is used to pick the layer that comes after the next layer when `layerN`{:.v} is greater than `0`{:.n}
+      And the top 30 bits are used as a seed for a random number generator used to pick from the layer's mappings for the next layer when `layerN`{:.v} is greater than `0`{:.n}
-    - `layerN: int`{: .language-kube }: How many times to iterate to a layer's next layer as described in layer's mapping.
+    - `layerN: int`{: .language-kube }: How many times to iterate to a layer's next layer as described in the layer's mapping.
 Accepts any non-negative number; the `bottom` pseudo-layer points towards itself

 {: #chunk-data-provider-example }